20 HEALTH BENEFITS OF CINNAMON

 via how the body processes sugar and fat.
 But there is no direct effect on cholesterol.
 Still another study in Pakistan

-E-coli Fighter – One of the most effective E-coli fighters because of its anti microbial properties.
+– One of the most effective E-coli fighters because of its anti microbial properties.
 Mix cinnamon oil with hydrogen peroxide and spray your cutting board and kitchen sink especially after you have cut meats.
 Spray it in your refrigerator.
 It’s safe and natural.
+This study

 Tooth Decay and Gum Disease – Again the anti-bacterial properties of Cinnamon play a crucial role in getting rid of harmful bacteria without damaging your teeth or gums.
 It’s one of the reasons that Cinnamon Oil is often used in chewing gums, mouthwashes, toothpaste and breath mints.